PrincetonUniversity/PsyNeuLink/README.md

                  - gives precedence to kwProjectionSender, then sender arg, then default [super: validate_execute_method]
              b) instantiate_attributes_before_execute_method:
-                 - calls instantiate_sender and instantiate_receiver (which all be done before validate_execute_method)
+                 - calls instantiate_sender and instantiate_receiver (which both must be done before validate_execute_method)
                  i) instantiate_sender:
                      insures that projection's variable is compabitible with the output of the sender's execute method if it is not, reassigns self.variable